Table of Contents

 Every coffee aficionado is well-clued up on the ways to brew ground coffee.
 But for the sake of this debate, I’ll mention a few methods used:

 Many coffee drinkers love the ritual of making their own brew.
 From grinding fresh beans to measuring out the perfect quantity to managing the steep time could mean ground coffee is the way to go.

 The k cup limits the type of brew you end up drinking.
 The k cup coffee comes in different flavors and tastes.
+There is also the option of decaf K Cups.
 But they can be blander than your conventional ground coffee brew.
 Some coffee drinkers enjoy the flavors so we can’t fault them here.
 But don’t expect flexibility with your k cup coffee brewing experience.